Rizal Memorial Baseball Stadium: World War II

-1954 Asian Baseball Championship
+Post-Commonwealth era

 The stadium was the venue of the 1954 Asian Baseball Championship.
 The year 1954 is considered as the beginning of the golden era in Philippine baseball history as the Philippines won first place in the Asian Baseball Championships.
 The Philippines was the inaugural champions of the Asian Baseball Championships in 1954 but finished fourth in seven of the next eight editions of the biennial events.

+On 2024, it starts the retrofitting of the Baseball Stadium which is envisioned to be upgraded in accordance to the international standards.
+This will include a covered roofing and an improved grandstand or spectators’ area, providing an outstanding atmosphere for audiences, a high-resolution LED scoreboard, and protective netting and stainless-steel railings with glass.

 Architecture

 The Rizal Memorial Stadium is considered to be an Art Deco architectural design that incorporated streamlines and simpler lines, flat surfaces and rounded edges.
 The design represented stability and modernity.

 The complex, built under the supervision of architect Juan Arellano, started construction in 1927.